-WIS 23 crosses the KMSF-NU, the Ice Age Trail, and the State Equestrian Trail in Sheboygan County.
+WIS 23 crosses the KMSF-NU, the Ice Age Trail (IAT), and the State Equestrian Trail in Sheboygan County.
 WIS 23 improvements will include a grade-separated crossing for the trails (underpass beneath WIS 23 with a clear width of 20 feet and a vertical clearance of 12 feet for the combined trails), improving functionality and safety of both trails.
 The underpass is compensation for impacts to the trails.
-Lands taken from the KMSF-NU (6(f) and 4(f) lands) were replaced in accordance with the National Park Service's Land and Water Conservation Fund Program conversion process.
+Lands taken from the KMSF-NU (Section 6(f) and Section 4(f) lands) were replaced in accordance with the National Park Service's Land and Water Conservation Fund (LWCF) Program conversion process.
+The KMSF-NU and the IAT/State Equestrian Trail are Section 4(f) resources.
+A Section 4(f) de minimis impact finding is included in Section 5.3 and addresses impacts to these three resources that are coincident at this location.

 WIS 23 travels along the north side of the Wade House Historic Site, which has been delisted as a state park.
 The proposed WIS 23 expansion would take place on the north side of the existing highway near this site and includes the extension of the Old Plank Road Trail along the south side of WIS 23 in the area of the Wade House Historic Site.
-The trail extension will be constructed adjacent to WIS 23 to minimize right of way impacts to the Wade House Historic Site and avoid impacts to the Wade House Wetland

-Mitigation Site.
-The Wade House Historic Site is being investigated for potential 6(f) funding and any required mitigation measures will be documented in the FEIS.
+The trail extension will be constructed adjacent to WIS 23 to minimize right-of-way impacts to the Wade House Historic Site and avoid impacts to the Wade House Wetland Enhancement and Mitigation Site.
+The Wade House Historic Site is a Section 4(f) and Section 6(f) property.
+A Section 4(f) finding of de minimis impact is included in Section 5.4.
+For Section 6(f), WDNR reviewed property title information and WIS 23 right of way is considered a pre-existing condition.
+As a result, WDNR cleared LWCF interests for the purpose of WIS 23 reconstruction and Section 6(f) replacement lands are not required.
+See Section 5.2, Table 5.2-1, and Section 5.4.

-Specific commitments related to Section 4(f) and Section 6(f) resources are discussed in Section 5 of this document.
+Specific commitments related to Section 4(f) and Section 6(f) resources are discussed in Section 5.